tmiguelf/logger/README.md

 There are synchronization mechanisms that are more costly with a lower number of threads but scale better with a larger number of threads.

 When you log to a file, does the your system bottleneck on "memory allocation"/"concurrency management" or on disk access?\
-If your system bottle necks on disk, delegating the write to a separate thread would make it faster.\
+If your system bottlenecks on disk, delegating the write to a separate thread would make it faster.\
 However, if it bottlenecks on "memory allocation"/"concurrency management", writing the output directly onto disk can be much faster than delegating it to a separate thread.

-Each take different solutions to address these problems.
+Each takes different solutions to address these problems.
 So take any benchmarked values (including these ones) with a grain of salt. \
 Make sure to do your own research first, and pick the one that best fits your usage scenario. \
 If this particular library isn't the best for what you are doing, then that's ok, please consider taking a look at others and check if their strengths better align with your application.